-The Fukushima disaster was the most severe nuclear accident since the 26 April 1986 Chernobyl disaster.
-It all happened because of an earthquake with epicenter near Honshu, the largest island of Japan, and generated a 14-meter-high tsunami that swept over the plant’s seawall and flooded the plant’s lower grounds around the Units 1–4 reactor buildings with sea water, filling the basements and knocking out the emergency generators.
-All this happened on March 11th 2011.
+The Fukushima disaster, the most severe nuclear accident since the 26 April 1986 Chernobyl disaster, began on March 11, 2011 after a massive offshore earthquake produced a tsunami that washed ashore and damaged the backup generators of the Fukushima Daiichi Nuclear Power Plant, which is located on the Eastern shore of Japan’s Honshu Island, the largest island of Japan.
+The tsunami generated a 14-meter-high wall of water that swept over the plant’s seawall and flooded the plant’s lower grounds around the Units 1–4 reactor buildings with sea water, filling the basements and knocking out the emergency generators.

 What happened after the earthquake?

 After detecting the earthquake, the active reactors automatically shut down their fission reactions.
 The electricity supply failed, and the reactors’ emergency diesel generators automatically started.
 Critically, they were powering the pumps that circulated coolant through the reactors’ cores to remove decay heat, which had continued after fission had ceased.

 Satellite image of damage at the Fukushima Daiichi Nuclear Power Plant in Japan following the March 11, 2011, earthquake and tsunami.

 Water quickly flooded the low-lying rooms in which the emergency generators were housed.
 The flooded diesel generators failed soon afterwards, resulting in a loss of power to the critical coolant water pumps.
 These pumps were needed to continuously circulate coolant water through the reactors for several days to keep the fuel rods from melting, as the fuel rods continued to generate decay heat after the SCRAM event.
 The fuel rods would become hot enough to melt during the fuel decay time period if an adequate heat sink was not available.